pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 updated with the value of *input expression* and a mechanism through which the update should be performed.

-The update mechanisms can be either the direct update of a path in the Signal K data store or the issuing of a *command* to a proxy application which will *inter-alia* will be responsible for updating the path specified by *output target*.
+The update mechanism can be either a Signal K delta update of a path in the "notifications..." or "electrical.switches...." trees or the issuing of a *command* to a proxy application which will *inter-alia* be responsible for updating the path specified by *output target*.

 Commands are issued over a *control channel* which can be either a Signal K notification path or an IPC socket and hence a proxy application can be either another Signal K plugin or an application